dsentker/hashed-uri/README.md

 ```

 ## Credits
-Based on the ideas by [psecio](https://github.com/psecio), the procject was forked by [dsentker](https://github.com/dsentker) (thats me 😁) to upgrade the code for PHP 7.x applications and many other improvements.
+Based on the ideas by [psecio](https://github.com/psecio), the project was forked by [dsentker](https://github.com/dsentker) (thats me 😁) to upgrade the code for PHP 7.x applications and many other improvements.
 The implementation of a Symfony Bundle is planned.

 ## Submitting bugs and feature requests
 Bugs and feature request are tracked on GitHub.